xtk93x/Leaflet.TileLayer.ColorFilter/README.md

 # Leaflet.TileLayer.ColorFilter

 A simple and lightweight [Leaflet](https://leafletjs.com/) plugin to apply CSS color filter on map tiles.

 ![sidebyside](https://raw.githubusercontent.com/xtk93x/Leaflet.TileLayer.ColorFilter/master/readme-files/sidebyside.png)

+> **Important.**
+>  With the release of Leaflet 2.0, which introduced significant changes (see [Leaflet 2.0 Alpha release notes](https://leafletjs.com/2025/05/18/leaflet-2.0.0-alpha.html)), a major update to this plugin was required.
+Leaflet.TileLayer.ColorFilter v2.0.0 introduces breaking changes that simplify usage, prevent conflicts, and ensure compatibility with both modern and legacy Leaflet versions.
+For more details, see the [Upgrading to Leaflet.TileLayer.ColorFilter v2.0.0](#upgrading-to-leaflettilelayercolorfilter-v200) section.

 ## Demos

 - [Demo with a few presets.](https://xtk93x.github.io/Leaflet.TileLayer.ColorFilter/)
 - [Make your own filter.](https://xtk93x.github.io/Leaflet.TileLayer.ColorFilter.updateFilter/)